ACF for Decision-makers

 Bringing off-label on-label

-In terms of regulatory pathways, there are still many hurdles to making repurposed drugs accessible.
+In terms of regulatory pathways, there are still many hurdles to making repurposed drugs accessible to patients.
 Off-label use is not sustainable due to liability issues for prescribing physicians, reimbursement and supply chain guarantees.
 Transferring treatments from off- to on-label is prevented by the intellectual property rights of the producer and its lack of commercial incentive to do so.

 Approval of new indications by the European Medicines Agency evaluation system could keep approval costs independent from the pharma industry, removing the financial obstacles to market production.
 But to do so, the regulatory framework must be adjusted.